Tod's minority shareholders back share issue in Roger Vivier deal

-SANT‘ELPIDIO A MARE, Italy (Reuters) - Minority shareholders in Tod’s (TOD.MI) on Wednesday approved a capital increase reserved to the Della Valle family, sealing the acquisition of the prestigious Roger Vivier brand from the key shareholders in the Italian luxury goods group.
+SANT‘ELPIDIO A MARE, Italy, Jan 13 (Reuters) - Minority shareholders in Tod’s on Wednesday approved a capital increase reserved to the Della Valle family, sealing the acquisition of the prestigious Roger Vivier brand from the key shareholders in the Italian luxury goods group.

-Tod‘s, controlled by the Della Valle family, agreed in November to pay 415 million euros ($451 million) to buy the French brand whose buckled shoes Tod’s has been producing under a license agreement.
+Tod‘s, controlled by the Della Valle family, agreed in November to pay 415 million euros ($451 million) to buy the French brand whose buckled shoes Tod’s has been producing under a licence agreement.

 Though some analysts said the price tag looked expensive, the deal allows Tod’s to secure a brand that contributes 15 percent of its sales and enjoys higher profitability than the entire group.